-First of all, before taking the CEH exam, I’d recommend you start with the Security+ exam.
+First of all, before taking the CEH exam, we recommend you start with the Security+ exam.
 Some people have commented in forums that they thought both exams were roughly the same difficulty level.
-But in my humble opinion, I’d have to disagree.
+But in our humble opinion, we’d have to disagree.

 Professional Value and Marketability

 Well, there are several reasons.
-The first of which is that studying for the exam will increase your knowledge, thereby making you a more well-rounded professional.
-Some people try to pigeonhole themselves into one area of knowledge, such as routing an switching.
+The first is that studying for the exam will increase your knowledge, making you a more well-rounded professional.
+Some people try to pigeonhole themselves into one area of expertise, such as routing and switching.
 And though they may be good at what they do, it’s better to have an eclectic knowledge of computer systems for several reasons.

-And thirdly, it will, of course, bring you one step closer towards becoming a white hat hacker or penetration tester.
-You’d be shocked to discover how much money expert penetration testers make when they work for a big corporation.
-Some of them make six figure incomes greater than $150,000 – some make even more than that.
+And thirdly, it will, of course, bring you one step closer to becoming a white hat hacker or penetration tester.
+You’d be shocked to discover how much money expert penetration testers make when working for a big corporation.
+Some make six-figure incomes greater than $150,000 – some earn even more than that.

 But now consider that these salaries are only achievable with decades of experience and expert level certifications.
 However, when you look at things from a consulting perspective, the sky is the limit.
 You’re only bound by how much time you have and how many clients you can service.
-Either way you slice it, whether you end up consulting or working for a salary, the CEH is an ideal certification that will serve as a stepping stone to bring you closer to becoming an ethical hacker.
+Either way, you slice it, whether you end up consulting or working for a salary, the CEH is an ideal certification that will serve as a stepping stone to bring you closer to becoming an ethical hacker.

 Footprinting and Reconnaissance

 Footprinting and reconnaissance techniques are essential for any type of hacker, good or bad.
 The idea is to gather as much information about a target system as possible to help identify weaknesses and vulnerabilities.
 Though black hat hackers use reconnaissance to find exploits, penetration testers and white hat hackers use them to plug up security holes.

-Different types of scans look for individual sockets and ports to see if a host is accepting certain connections.
-For instance, a penetration tester might want to scan a network to verify that no hosts are accepting Telnet connections, since it is less secure than SSH and sends passwords in plain text.
+Different types of scans look for individual sockets and ports to see if a host accepts certain connections.
+For instance, a penetration tester might want to scan a network to verify that no hosts get Telnet connections since it is less secure than SSH and sends passwords in plain text.